Rewilding Ards & North Down's Story

 In 2018 an audit of our grassland mowing regime across the Borough was undertaken by the Council’s Biodiversity and Horticultural Officers, in collaboration with Parks Maintenance staff and it found significant potential for rewilding some areas of our existing open space portfolio.

 By altering and reducing our mowing practices we have converted large areas of closely mown, species-poor amenity grasslands to grassland habitats capable of supporting a much more diverse range of floral species, pollinators, and insects.
-We hope to continue to increase our rewilding portfolio across council owned lands.
+We hope to continue to increase our rewilding portfolio across council-owned lands.
 As well as the biodiversity benefits, studies have shown that conversion from species-poor to species-rich grassland can significantly increase the soil carbon sequestration rate.
-In addition, a significant reduction in CO2 emissions as a result of a reduction in grass cutting frequency reduces the Council’s carbon footprint.
+In addition, a significant reduction in CO2 emissions as a result of a reduction in grass-cutting frequency reduces the Council’s carbon footprint.

-The Rewilding project has created opportunities for education by creating outdoor classrooms, where schools and local members of the community can discover the natural world and develop understanding of environmental issues through first-hand experience.
-Educational activities can also be enabled in a meadow grassland including bug hunts, flower species identification, sketching flowers etc..
-Regular positive feedback on the benefits of these sites from constituents and visitors highlight the positive impact this scheme has made to people’s lives in addition to the obvious biodiversity benefit.
+The Rewilding project has created opportunities for education by creating outdoor classrooms, where schools and local members of the community can discover the natural world and develop an understanding of environmental issues through first-hand experience.
+Educational activities can also be enabled in a meadow grassland including bug hunts, flower species identification, sketching flowers etc...
+Regular positive feedback on the benefits of these sites from constituents and visitors highlights the positive impact this scheme has made to people’s lives in addition to the obvious biodiversity benefit.

 It is the intention that the current sites will continue to be subject to the alternative management techniques outlined above with a view to encouraging increased variety of species.
 In addition to the ongoing maintenance, the schedules will be altered to take account of infrequent event use on certain sites.
-It is critical that the rewilding parks project works in harmony with the overall use of parks and a balanced offering is available across the parks portfolio.
+It is critical that the rewilding parks project works in harmony with the overall use of parks and that a balanced offering is available across the parks portfolio.
 Events and community use will be catered for in the integrated grassland management of each chosen site.